section-engineering-education/engineering-education/articles/random-search/index.md

 **max_depth.** max_depth represents the maximum number of levels that are allowed in each decision tree.

-**min_samples_split.** To cause a node to split, there is a minimum number of samples required in a node.
+**min_samples_split.** To cause a node to split, a minimum number of samples are required in a node.
 This minimum number of data points is what is represented by to as min_samples_split.

 **min_samples_leaf.** The minimum count of data points that can be stored in a leaf node.

 **bootstrap.** To sample data points, the bootstrap sampling method is used.
 Sampling may be carried out with or without replacement.
-Sampling with replacement can be described as when a sample is selected from a population at random, then returned to the population.
+Sampling with replacement can be described as when a sample is selected from a random population, then returned to the population.

 ### Random Search Implementation

-Let’s have a very simple implementation of random search.
+Let’s have a straightforward implementation of random search.
 Our goal is to identify the best parameters after a randomized search.
 The steps below illustrate this process.

 1. **import NumPy.** NumPy simplifies the handling of vectors, matrices as well as multi-dimensional arrays.
 We import ` numpy ` as shown below.